All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • Sun protection: UV exposure is the single greatest extrinsic factor in skin aging.
 Consistent sunscreen use and sun avoidance protect the collagen that ipamorelin helps build.

-• Nutrition: Adequate vitamin C (essential cofactor for collagen synthesis), protein, and healthy fats support skin health from the inside.
+• Nutrition: Adequate vitamin C (important cofactor for collagen synthesis), protein, and healthy fats support skin health from the inside.
 Zinc and copper are also important for skin repair.

 • Hydration: Drinking adequate water supports skin hydration at the cellular level.